 Supported agents

-The following agents work seamlessly with Traycer Tasks:- Cursor.
+The following agents work seamlessly with Traycer Tasks:- Custom CLI Agents

 Export options